Updates

 Context and Supreme Court Observations

-In 2023, the Supreme Court of India expressed concerns that mandating paid menstrual leave could inadvertently harm women's career prospects by reinforcing gender stereotypes.
-The Court cautioned that such a law might create psychological barriers, implying women are less capable than men during menstruation, thereby undermining Article 14 (Right to Equality) and Article 15(1) (Prohibition of discrimination on grounds of sex) of the Constitution.
-The Court distinguished between statutory mandates and voluntary employer initiatives, endorsing the latter as seen in states like Odisha, Karnataka, and Kerala, which provide menstrual leave for students but not as a compulsory workplace entitlement.
+In 2023, the Supreme Court of India expressed reservations about legislating paid menstrual leave, cautioning that such a mandate may inadvertently harm women's career prospects.
+The Court highlighted risks of reinforcing stereotypes that women are less capable during menstruation, potentially leading to workplace discrimination and psychological barriers.
+It distinguished between a statutory right and voluntary employer policies, endorsing the latter as seen in States like Odisha, Karnataka, and Kerala, which provide menstrual leave in educational institutions.

 UPSC Relevance

-• GS Paper 1: Social Issues – Gender Equality, Women’s Rights, Constitutional Provisions
+• GS Paper 1: Social Issues – Gender Equality and Women’s Rights

-• GS Paper 2: Polity – Fundamental Rights, Judicial Interpretations
+• GS Paper 2: Polity – Constitutional Rights (Articles 14, 15) and Judicial Interpretations

-• Essay: Gender-sensitive workplace policies and constitutional equality
+• Essay: Gender-sensitive policies and their socio-economic impact

-• Article 14: Ensures equality before the law and equal protection of laws.
+• Article 14: Guarantees equality before law and equal protection of laws.

-• Article 15(1): Prohibits discrimination on grounds of sex.
+• Article 15(1): Prohibits discrimination on grounds of sex, among other factors.

 • Maternity Benefit Act, 1961: Provides maternity leave but excludes menstrual leave.